This chocolate cake with cream cheese frosting is made with tender, moist cake layers and the creamiest cream cheese frosting!!

 Spread a thick, even layer of cream cheese frosting on top of each cake layer.

 Place the top cake layer upside down to make it easier to frost.
-This will help give the cake better shape and sharper edges.
+This will help give the cake a better shape and sharper edges.

 Step 5: Crumb Coat the Cake